aws/aws-fpga/SDAccel/README.md

 <a name="runonf1"></a>
-# 3. Run the FPGA accelerated application on F1
+# 3. Run the FPGA accelerated application on Amazon FPGA instances

 Here are the steps:
-* Start an F1 instance using [FPGA Developer AMI on AWS Marketplace](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) and check the AMI [compatiability table](../README.md#devAmi).
-Alternatively, you can [create your own Runtime AMI](docs/Create_Runtime_AMI.md) for running your SDAccel applications on F1.
+* Start an FPGA instance using [FPGA Developer AMI on AWS Marketplace](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ) and check the AMI [compatiability table](../README.md#devAmi).
+Alternatively, you can [create your own Runtime AMI](docs/Create_Runtime_AMI.md) for running your SDAccel applications on Amazon FPGA instances.
    * *Assuming the developer flow (compilation) was done on a separate instance you will need to:*
      * Copy the compiled host executable (exe) to new instance
      * Copy the \*.awsxclbin AWS FPGA binary file to the new instance